Writing Tools - the STYLE and DICTION Programs USD:32-1

 the passive voice seems to emphasize the object, Coleman's

-retention by word position.
-He also showed that the direct
+tion by word position.
+He also showed that the direct object

-object of an active verb is retained better than the subject
+of an active verb is retained better than the subject of a

-the style books suggesting that writers should try to use
+style books suggesting that writers should try to use active

-active verbs wherever possible.
-The flag ``-p'' causes STYLE
+verbs wherever possible.
+The flag ``-p'' causes STYLE to

 Pronouns